 Any time a divorcing couple in Georgia has minor children, state law requires them to develop a Parenting Plan to determine beforehand how they are going to share all the responsibilities of parenting subsequent to the separation.
-If you need assistance in putting together this arrangement, you should consider consulting child custody attorney Thomas C. Rowsey.
-He has helped numerous individuals in Atlanta and beyond with a broad variety of matters related to divorce, including Parenting Plans.
+If you need assistance in putting together this arrangement, you should consider consulting our child custody attorney at Rowsey & Stelter.
+We have helped numerous individuals in Atlanta and beyond with a broad variety of family law matters related to divorce, including Parenting Plans.

 PARENTING PLANS MUST BE DETAILED AND THOROUGH

 A Parenting Plan outlines in extensive detail how divorcing spouses intend to share the responsibilities of parenthood from separation until their child or children are independent or emancipated.
 If the parents can reach agreement on all points, they can file a joint Parenting Plan with the court for approval.
 If the parents do not agree, or agree only with respect to some of the points, they can file separate Parenting Plans to the court, and the court will resolve any conflicts according to its own judgment of what is in the best interests of the child.

 The reason for Georgia’s Parenting Plan requirement is to avoid additional rancor or conflict between divorcing spouses that may have further adverse effects on their children.
 Requiring the parents to put their agreement down on paper and in explicit detail makes it possible to avoid or at least minimize any confusion, misunderstanding, or disagreement in the future.
 However, in order for a Parenting Plan to satisfy this goal, it must, to the extent practicable, address every matter and contingency that may concern any children.

 Consequently, even the most basic Plan must address the following: